phoreproject/openbazaar-go/docs/ssl.md

 ### Step 2: Edit the config file

-You need to edit the openbazaar-go config file (found in the data folder):
+You need to edit the marketplace-go config file (found in the data folder):
 ```
 nano config
 ```